nyublockchain/nyublockchain.github.io/content/_index.md

       title: Contact
       subtitle: Reach out to us!
       text: |-
         Reach out to us via email, and we will try our best to respond as soon as possible.
-You can email us at blockchain@stern.nyu.edu.
+You can email us at nyublockchain@gmail.com.
-      email: blockchain@stern.nyu.edu
+      email: nyublockchain@gmail.com
       office_hours:
         - "Fridays 11:45 AM to 1:30 PM EST"
       # Automatically link email and phone or display as text?